The World at War: Additional episodes

+The World at War: Another Look

+An intriguing follow-up series was produced in 1983 by Jerry Kuehl (who had worked on the original The World At War) called The World At War: Another Look, a Channel 4 series re-examining the original programmes with the benefit of a decade's hindsight.
+Transmitted at the end of 1983 and early 1984 - one episode a month - it features a number of academic historians and news cameramen who were responsible for filming some of the archive footage used in World At War.
+The first episode was described in The Times as dealing “with the political, ethical and strategic pressures on cameramen covering war, and asks how much we should believe of what we are shown.”

 Home media history

 The series was released in various territories on VHS video as well as on 13 Laservision long-play videodiscs by Video Garant Amsterdam.
 In 2001–2005, DVD box sets were released in the UK and US.
 In 2010, the series was digitally restored and re-released on DVD and Blu-ray.
 In the latter case the image is cropped from its original 1.33:1 aspect ratio down to 1.78:1, to better fit modern widescreen televisions.
 The restored series was re-released on DVD and Blu-ray in its original aspect ratio in the United Kingdom on 31 October 2016.

-From 2004 to 2005, A&E Home Entertainment, under licence from Thames, talkbackTHAMES and FremantleMedia International released all 26 episodes of the series on Region 1 DVD, uncut, uncensored and remastered.